Terms for Business Services

 4. Our charges and your payments

-Where payments are taken by direct debit, your first payment will be taken within 5 working days after the Activation Date and on the same day of each month thereafter (or the next working day if the relevant day is a non-working day).
+Where payments are taken by direct debit, your first payment will be taken within 5 Working Days after the Activation Date and on the same day of each month thereafter (or the next Working Day if the relevant day is a non-working day).

 Where payments are made by you by any means other than direct debit, each such payment must be made by the date falling 30 days after the date of the relevant invoice (or any other date specified on the invoice).

 Unless otherwise stated in your Order Confirmation, you will pay for all Services monthly in advance.
 The charges for some of our Services may be payable in arrears but we will notify you if this is the case at the time.
-Payments must be made by direct debit or such other payment method as may be noted on your invoice.

 4.4 VAT.
 Unless otherwise expressly stated, all sums payable by you under this Contract are exclusive of VAT, and you shall in addition pay an amount equal to any VAT chargeable on those sums on delivery of a VAT invoice.